Tropical Fr\'echet Means: a polyhedral approach to exact optimization: Numerical Experiments

 We can moreover certify that the vertices of \(\overline{P}\) are indeed tropical Fréchet means using the approach from \Cref{thm:conv}.
 The corresponding lower bounds on the tropical distances are given by

 Checking for \(\bar{x} = \left( -\frac{3}{5}, -\frac35, 0, -\frac45, 0, 0\right)\) gives the following lower bound for the sum of squares \end{example}

+We computed several examples like the above by hand and then employed the aforementioned solvers to obtain a candidate for a tropical Fréchet mean and compare it to the manually calculated solution.
+We compared the performance of optimization according to \Cref{sec:exact-quadratic} to the numerical computation using \Cref{alg:greedy-frechet}.
+In our experiments we found that in general the numerically obtained Fréchet mean is very close to the actual tropical Fréchet mean, up to an error of order $10^{-5}$.

 We also ran experiments for randomly generated data.
 We generated 10 samples each for dimensions \(n\in\{5,10,15,20\}\) and sample sizes \(m\in\{n, 2n, 3n\}\).
 The experiments were run on a MacBook Pro with an 2,4 GHz Apple M2 Max.
 Each computation was allotted a maximum of \num{16}\unit{\giga\byte} of memory.
 The average runtime for each dimension and sample size is shown in \Cref{fig:timings}.
-In our experiments we found that in general the numerically obtained Fréchet mean is very close to the actual tropical Fréchet mean, up to an error of order $10^{-5}$.